davegreen/davegreen.github.io/_posts/2019-10-12-Test-Business.md

 All in all, a magic day, many great people and one of the best days (and the best conference) I've ever been to!

-Major thanks to the organisers [Jonathan Medd](https://twitter.com/jonathanmedd), [Daniel Krebs](https://twitter.com/Dan1el42), [Ryan Yates](https://twitter.com/ryanyates1990) and all th other orgnisers and people that made this possible!
+Major thanks to the organisers [Jonathan Medd](https://twitter.com/jonathanmedd), [Daniel Krebs](https://twitter.com/Dan1el42), [Ryan Yates](https://twitter.com/ryanyates1990) and all the other people that made this possible!